 Choolanur Peacock Sanctuary, a lesser known habitat of peacocks, which attracted hardly a dozen visitors a day, showed a sharp increase with more than 200 visitors flocking every day, following the bizarre statement of the retired justice.
-Anxiety of human mind is limitless; often, it crosses the boundary of reasoning and wanders in an illusory world, expecting the unexpected.
+The anxiety of the human mind is limitless; often, it crosses the boundary of reasoning and wanders in an illusory world, expecting the unexpected.

 Choolanur Peacock Sanctuary, exclusively set up for breeding and conservation of peacocks, is the only peacock sanctuary in Kerala and the first of its kind in India.
 Established in 1996, it was dedicated to the memory of the legendary Indian ornithologist and writer Induchoodan (alias K.K.
 Neelakantan), who hailed from the nearby village called Kavassery.
 It is also known as Mayiladumpara peacock sanctuary.
 The word ‘Mayiladumpara’ literally means “the rock where peacocks dance”.

 This natural habitat of our National Bird is located in Choolanur village, 30 km away from Palakkad town, and spread across 500 hectares of tropical forest area in the Alathur Forest Range.
-Three villages namely Choolanur, Peringottukurissi and Thenur of Palakkad district and a part of Thiruvilwamala village of Thrissur district share this forest land.
+Three villages namely Choolanur, Peringottukurissi, and Thenur of Palakkad district and a part of Thiruvilwamala village of Thrissur district share this forest land.
 The forest area mainly comprises of tall trees, shrubs, and vegetation, cherished by small streams.
-It is not too dense, but provides a semi wild ambience suitable for breeding the peacocks.
-The dry rock terrains in several parts of the forest offer perfect venue for peacocks for their shelter.
+It is not too dense but provides a semi-wild ambiance suitable for breeding the peacocks.
+The dry rock terrains in several parts of the forest offer a perfect venue for peacocks for their shelter.

-200 hectares of medicinal herbal grove in this forest area is known as Kunchan Smritivanam (memory of Kunchan), named after the famous Malayalam poet Kunchan Nambiar, whose birthplace Killikkurissimangalam is located few kilometers from Choolanur.
+There exists a 200 hectares herbal grove of medicinal plants in this forest area is known as Kunchan Smritivanam (memory of Kunchan), named after the famous Malayalam poet Kunchan Nambiar, whose birthplace Killikkurissimangalam is located few kilometers from Choolanur.

 What to See in Choolanur Peacock Sanctuary